Interesting places to stop on the most scenic rail trip in the Balkans

 Belgrade 7:13 PM (arrival)

-Up to date schedules (including all stations and the overnight service) can be found here.
+Up to date schedules for the Bar to Belgrade train (and vice versa) (including all stations and the overnight service) can be found here.

 Tips and suggestions for when taking the train between Belgrade and Bar